fabianvdW/FabChess/README.md

 - Ethereal
 - Asymptote

-Special thanks to Andrew Grant for writing [OpenBench](https://github.com/AndyGrant/OpenBench), which is used for selfplay testing lately.
+Special thanks to Andrew Grant for writing [OpenBench](https://github.com/AndyGrant/OpenBench), which is used for selfplay testing, in order to incrementally improve on the last versions.